Ewm24k/smartkiddo-verse/learning-adventureprompt.md

 ### 6. VERIFY
 - Confirm there is no visible seam/line at any button's border against the background, and no stray white/gray box behind any button or the mascot.
+- **Confirm no element's own artwork is cut off.** For every button, check each edge (not just the ones that looked suspicious during cropping) for a flat cut through a rounded corner, drop-shadow, outline, or "shadow lip" — compare against a neighboring button of similar style as a reference for what a complete, uncut edge should look like.
+- **Confirm neighboring elements never touch or overlap**, especially after any box was extended in Step 2 to fix a cutoff — there should be a visible gap between every pair of adjacent buttons at every tested viewport size.
-- Describe (or check) behavior at common breakpoints — small laptop (1366×768), standard desktop (1920×1080), ultrawide (2560×1080) — and
-  confirm the letterbox/pillarbox approach keeps every button aligned to the background art with zero drift at each, including non-16:9 windows.
+- Describe (or check) behavior at common breakpoints — small laptop (1366×768), standard desktop (1920×1080), ultrawide (2560×1080), and if Option B (FILL) was used, also mobile portrait (e.g. 390×844) and a tall phone (e.g. 1080×2400) — and confirm the chosen layout mode (FIT or FILL) keeps every button aligned to the background art with zero drift at each, including non-16:9 windows and live resize/orientation changes.
 - Confirm the final deliverable is either `index.html` + `assets/` (real image files) or `index.html` + `assets.js` (base64 in its own file) —
   zipped together — never a single HTML file with base64 strings written